lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

     leaf rule-id-value {
       type uint32;
       description
-        "Rule ID value, this value must be unique combined with the length";
+        "Rule ID value, this value must be unique combined with the length.";
     }
     leaf rule-id-length {
       type uint8 {
         range "0..32";
       }
       description
-        "Rule ID length in bits, value 0 is for implicit rules";
+        "Rule ID length in bits, value 0 is for implicit rules.";
     }
     description
-      "A rule ID is composed of a value and a length in bit";
+      "A rule ID is composed of a value and a length in bit.";
   }

   // SCHC table for a specific device.